What is a health cash plan?

 Can anyone join?

-There’s no medical required for joining and anyone under the age of 65 is able to join for life.
+Anyone under the age of 65 is able to join for life.
 Our flat-rate does not increase with age so once you’re a member you’ll pay the same whether you’re 18 or 100.

 See our Policy rate card for levels of cover and fees.